nayyarv/gpus/README.md

     - `int c = 3 + 5`
 - Memory access latency is a big thing (even for CPU implementations).
     - Commonly the biggest cause of a slowdown, GPUs are rarely compute bound.
+    - Stuff like convolution layers are less memory bound
+- Memory Latency
+    - Copying Data from RAM to GPU memory - slow, but with high bandwidth
+    - Data from GPU RAM to SM (copy to SM cache if possible)
+    - SM caches are 100x faster than GPU RAM, but can have memory bank conflicts

 ## Real-world CUDA